 When your child wakes early don't get them up like mentioned earlier keep any activity/interaction to the bare minimum.

-You can try gro clocks - personally I'm not a fan they emit a blue light for a start which is a major design flaw - you can turn this off but then they can't count the stars etc.
+Gro clocks (other brands available!) are popular - personally I'm not a fan they emit a blue light for a start which is a major design flaw - you can turn this off but then they can't count the stars etc.

 You can buy night lights that you put on a timer to come on when it's the right time for your child to wake up so when they see the light = wake up time.